juanroldan1989/10K-users-for-10M-records/README.md

 - **3** FLASK containers
 - Each **Flask** container with connection pooling **enabled**
 - Each **Flask** container with caching **enabled**

+## Conclusions

+- Performing a load test within an application is not only about **load-balancing**, **caching** or **database connection pooling mechanisms**.

+- It's also important to define **proper experiments**

+- This way, results provide **valuable insights** and engineers can improve platforms accordingly.

+- Both **fixed location** and **weighted location** experiments showed `Response Time` remained under `~6s` with `~800 users per second` was reached.

+- **weighted location** experiment showed `Response Time` remained under `~6s` all the way until `~1000 users per second` was reached.

+- **random location** experiment showed `Response Time` slower than other 2 experiments.
+From this I can gather:

+1. **The way response times are measured can also influence the perceived performance.**

+- For example, if the first request for a "random location" is a cache miss and takes longer, while subsequent requests benefit from caching, **this can skew the average response time.**

+2. **The nature of the data might lead to varied response times.**

+- For instance, if most of your database records pertain to a few popular locations, those queries will naturally be faster.

 # Development